sanjinso/dft200-control/README.md

 | ```dft200control --dec``` | Decrease speed |
 | ```dft200control --get``` | Return current speed |

-### Configuration
+## Configuration
-You have to change the MAC adress inside the script to the Mac adress of YOUR DFT200.
-I ran into an compatibily issue with my Bluetooth dongle using dft200-go so I slightly modified it. https://github.com/sanjinso/dft200-go
+You have to change the MAC adress inside the script to the MAC adress of YOUR DFT200.
+I ran into an compatibily issue with my Bluetooth dongle while using dft200-go so I slightly modified it. https://github.com/sanjinso/dft200-go

+### Keyboard Controls

+#### Hyprland
 For keyboard controls I used ```wev``` to find out the keycodes for F14 to F16 and created keybindings in my Hyprland config:

 ```#Sportstech DFT200 Treadmill Control